Go Digital with These 6 ESL Email Writing Lesson Plan Exercises

 No one likes getting those “Yeaaaah, if you could work on Saturday, that would be great” notes, even if they do help you remember your conditionals.
 An email from a friend, on the other hand, could spark warm, fuzzy feelings or excitement over future plans.

-Today, we’re going to look at how to teach email etiquette and composition in English class, so your students learn how to write the best email for every occasion.
+Today, I’m going to show you how to teach email etiquette and composition in English class, so your students learn how to write the best email for every occasion.

 1. First, Introduce the Email Structure